-The Office of Disability Services asks that individuals requesting services and accommodations provide appropriate supporting documentation of the disability and schedule an appointment to meet with the Director of Disability Services.
+The Center for Disability Resources asks that individuals requesting services and accommodations provide appropriate supporting documentation of the disability and schedule an appointment to meet with the Director of Disability Resources.
 Students should be prepared to discuss their disability, the disability’s likely impact on their educational experiences, and the successful use of accommodations in the past.

 Supporting documentation may include: medical records, psycho-educational assessment reports, school records that specify the impact the disability has on physical, perceptual, cognitive, and behavioral activities, and/or past records of accommodations and services.